-This is the story of an extremely unusual microcomputer.
+This is the story of a very unusual microcomputer.
 An industry-standard CPU chip is enhanced by off chip circuitry — a coprocessor — that boosts the machine's capabilities into a different class.

-describes a computer which I built in the 1980s as a whimsical exercise
+is a microcomputer I built in the 1980s, both as a radical redesign of

-as a commonplace tool for use in my lab.
+as a prosaic tool for use in my lab.
 The article explains the

 machine's capabilities and also the intriguing manner of their